 - Taking a test to evaluate knowledge of core competencies and ethics

 These steps alone improve your coaching and take you beyond your personal experience.
 They test you and push you to be a better coach.
-To me, this is what makes getting the designation invaluable.
+To me, this is what makes getting the coach designation invaluable.

 Sure you can just hang out your hat and call yourself a coach, but what kind of coach do you really want to be?